-Weed contains similar substances, called cannabinoids.
-Except this time they are exogenous.
+Weed, however, contains substances that produce similar functions, called cannabinoids.
+This time they are exogenous.

-When THC, CBD, CBN and other cannabinoids from cannabis enter our bloodstream (through smoking or eating cannabis) they mimic our body’s endocannabinoid activators and then stimulate either CB1 or CB2 receptors, producing effects like hunger, happiness, anti-inflammation, pain relief and many more.
+When THC enters our bloodstream (after smoking or eating cannabis) it basically mimics our body’s endocannabinoid activators and then stimulates CB1 receptors, producing effects like hunger, happiness, anti-inflammation, pain relief and many more.

-Increased appetite is a direct product of THC stimulating specific CB1 receptors which increase the levels of hormones that make you feel hungry, regardless of whether you ate 10 minutes or 10 hours ago. (source)
+In fact, increased appetite is a direct product of THC stimulating specific CB1 receptors which increase the levels of hormones that make you feel hungry, regardless of whether you ate 10 minutes or 10 hours ago.
+(1)

 For most healthy, recreational users, munchies are just a part of the regular weed smoking routine.
 However, some people try to resist the temptation if they’re on a diet or a particular fitness plan.

-If you’re not into gorging on simple carbs like Pringles and Skittles (I love Pringles) here are some tips to stop, suppress or completely avoid munchies altogether:
+If you’re not into gorging on simple carbs like Pringles and Skittles here are some tips to stop, suppress or completely avoid munchies altogether: